Frequently Asked Questions

 If you applied directly to GradSchool your student number was included with your offer letter.
 Your username is c followed by your 7-digit student number which can be found on your offer letter (eg c1234567).

 Also included in your offer letter will be instructions on how to access the NuAccess Identity Management system to create a password.
-Further information about NuAccess can be found here
+Further information about NuAccess can be found in our How to Enrol Guide (page 2 - Your Login Details).

 The University provides a student email account for all students.
 The new email system replacing Studentmail is called NUmail.
 Please note that GradSchool and the University will contact you via your NUmail account for all official communications, including billing.
 You will be able to log in using the following: